kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/04-more-insecure.md

 * **Log out** and you will see `componentsWillUnmount LinksList` in the console

 Now that we have these two `LifeCycle` Methods set up we are ready to integrate `Tracker.autorun()` directly into our LinksList Component

+### Tracker.autorun()
+* This will listen to our collection
+* At first it will be empty
+* Then when MiniMongo and DDP hook up, our collection will have items inside the array (if we added any)
+* Any time the collection changes, `Tracker.autorun()` will rerun

 ### General idea
 * Inside of `componentDidMount()` we're going to be setting up a `Tracker.autorun()` call